 Your reference sheet should contain three to four professional references.
 You should always give your references a heads up before you hand in your reference sheet.

 The last thing you want is for your references to be caught off guard or even give an old number or email address.
-Ensure that the contact number and email is up to date for each of your references.
+Ensure that the contact number and email are up to date for each of your references.

 Should you include references on a cover letter?

-Will the employer call the reference?
+Will the employer call the references?

 There is no way to know whether an employer will reach out to your references.
 Just be sure that your references are aware that they may be contacted.
 Figure that there is a 50/50 chance that the employer will actually call.